fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 - Artemy is possessed by Buri
 - Artemy is Buri’s dream avatar
-- Artemy and Buri are different life-states of a soul which is in the process of transitioning between the two
+- Artemy and Buri are different life-states of a soul which is in the process of transitioning between the two I really like the idea of Schrödinger's cat and Chuang Tzu’s butterfly.
+So basically, whenever there’s a either/or question, the answer is usually both/neither/not even god knows.

 ## In-game events